 Do you need a quick go ahead on brand voice from your boss?

 Do you need your colleague to peer review your social media captions?

 No matter what your use case is, Kontentino can make your life easier.

 You can send single posts or whole content plans to your clients with just a few clicks to get their approval.

 #2 Comments, tasks, and labels for better collaboration

 Simplify, simplify, simplify!
 With Kontentino’s features such as comments, tasks, and labels, you, your entire social media team, or your clients, would have to try really hard to get lost.

 Sometimes, it’s hard to give an “okay” on something you can’t visualize, and that’s why mockups are important in any content approval process.
 Creating them from scratch is time-consuming, though.
 Creating content in Kontentino, you can see exactly how posts will look when they go live, without creating separate mockups, on multiple social media accounts.

 #4 Post requirement checklists

-You can leave internal and external comments directly in Kontentino, access the conversation history, and check previous edits to narrow down each change or area for improvement.
+You can leave internal and external comments directly in Kontentino, access the conversation history, and check previous edits.